naftalimurgor/bitgesell-docs/docs/wallets/create-a-web-wallet.md

 sidebar_position: 2
 ---

-# Create a Web wallet
+# Create a web wallet

 Quickly create a wallet without having to set up a full node